yhlong0/IntellectCapital/Notes/poorCharlieAlmanack.md

 - Inconsistency-Avoidance Tendency, the brain of man conserves programming space by being reluctant to change, which is a form of inconsistency avoidance.
 I wear the chains I forged in life, chains of habit that were too light to be felt before they became too strong to be broken.
 - Simple, Pain-avoiding Psychological Denial, the reality is too painful to bear, so one distorts the facts until they become bearable.
 - Stree-Influence Tendency, the dogs hardest to breakdown were also the hardest to return to their pre-breakdown state.
+- Availability-Misweighing Tendency, the mind overweighs what is easily available.
+- Autopsy(验尸) at Johnson&Johnson, if you make an acquisition and it turns out to be a diaster, all the people, paperwork caused the foolish acquisition are required revisit, comparing predictions with outcomes.
+-